jaredevans/Easy-Transcribe-Video/README.md

 ## ✨ What It Can Do

-- 📝 **Transcribe & Translate** — Converts spoken audio into English text.
+- 📝 **Transcribe or Translate** — Converts spoken audio into English text.
 If the audio is in another language, it automatically translates it to English.
 - 🧠 **Automatic Language Detection** — No need to manually specify the language.
-- 💬 **Generates Two Outputs** — A `.srt` file and a `_subbed.mp4` file with subtitles embedded.
+- 💬 **Generates Two Files** — A `.srt` file and a `_subbed.mp4` file with subtitles embedded.
 - 🧼 **Smart Skipping** — Videos that already have subtitles won’t be processed again.
 - 💻 **No Installation Required** — All tools are included.
 You only need to download the model once.